 5 Things You Need to Know Before Investing in a Chick-fil-A Franchise

 Chick-fil-A is one of the most successful and influential fast food chains in America.
-Indeed, Chick-fil-A restaurants are the most frequented fast food restaurant in 38 out of 50 states, according to a study by Business Insider and Foursquare.
-And QSR Magazine released a report that the average Chick-fil-A makes about $4.4 million in sales per year -- $1.7 million more than the next best restaurant, Whataburger.
+Chick-fil-A units are the most-frequented fast food restaurant in 38 out of 50 states, according to a study by Business Insider and Foursquare.
+Plus, QSR Magazine released a report that the average Chick-fil-A makes about $4.4 million in sales per year -- $1.7 million more than the next best restaurant, Whataburger.

 Chick-fil-A isn't an investment.